saveenr/usql-tutorial/ch06/reading-and-writing-files.md

     "/file1.csv"
   USING Extractors.Csv( );

-@a =
+@b =
   SELECT *
   FROM @a
   ORDER BY 1
   FETCH FIRST 100 ROWS;
 ```

-This syntax may look misleading.
-The `FETCH FIRST` part should be obvious.
-The `ORDER BY 1 ASC` is the part we need to understand.
+The `FETCH FIRST 100 ROWS` part should be obvious.
+100 rows at most will be returned.

+The `ORDER BY 1 ASC` may be misleading at first glance.
 You should read this as "order the rows on the constant value 1'.
+Thus, it doesn't order by the data in the RowSet.
+This effectively results in no ordering being performed.

-It DOES NOT mean "order the rows on the first column".
+For those of you familiar with some SQL variants, the `ORDER BY 1` part DOES NOT mean "order the rows on the first column".

-We are going to cover `ORDER BY` in much greater detail on other chapters.
+We will cover `ORDER BY` in much greater detail on other chapters.